telerik/xaml-docs/controls/dragdropmanager/behaviors/listboxdragdropbehavior.md

 	<drag:ListBoxDragDropBehavior AllowReorder="false" />
 {{endregion}}

-The __ListBoxDragDropBehavior__ supports copying the dragged items if the Control key is pressed.
-For that purpose the CopyDraggedItems method should be overridden:
+The __ListBoxDragDropBehavior__ supports copying the dragged items if the `Ctrl` key is pressed.
+When the copy drag functionality inside the same ListBox instance, the items won't be copied, unless you override the `CopyDraggedItems` method and return a collection with copies of the dragged items.

 #### __C#__
 {{region dragdropmanager-behaviors-listboxdragdropbehavior_5}}